zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * Delegated zone on ns1 and ns2.
   * Undelegated zone on ns3 and ns4.
   * Delegated zone has neither ns1, ns2, ns3 nor ns4 as address records.
-  * Undelegated zone does not have ns1 and ns2 as address records, but it has ns3 and ns4.
+  * Undelegated zone has neither ns1 nor ns2 as an address record, but it has both ns3 and ns4 as address records.
   * Undelgated data:
     * ns3.addr-match-del-undel-1.consistency05.xa/IPv4
     * ns3.addr-match-del-undel-1.consistency05.xa/IPv6